Social Work BA

 - We are one of the leading providers of university-based social work research in London and have attracted funding from, amongst other sources, the ESRC, the AHRC, the Rowntree Trust, the Department for Education and Skills and the NHS.

-- Students benefit from close links with social service and voluntary organisations.
+- Students benefit from close links with social services and voluntary organisations which include on site student units.

 - Recent groundbreaking research into comparative social work, community care, child development, and race and social work feed into our taught programmes, making them highly relevant and up-to-date.
 We have an active research centre, as well as an international reputation for our work in the field of social policy.
 Lecturers include authors of best selling books on citizenship, community care and child protection.

-- We have a long-standing commitment to providing training opportunities for mature applicants and for students from ethnic minorities.
-Anti-discriminatory practice has been at the core of our training philosophy for some years and this emphasis is evident in the teaching of this course.
+- We have a diverse teaching team which reflects the diversity of our students.
+Anti-discriminatory practice and a commitment to social justice has been at the core of our teaching philosophy for many years and this emphasis is evident in the teaching on the course.

 Facts and Figures